Portals to the Imaginal: Re-Visioning Depth Psychology for the 21st Century

 Cancellations 14 days or more prior to the program start date receive a 100% refund of program registrations.
 After 14 days, up to 7 days prior to the program start date, a 50% refund is available.
 For cancellations made less than 7 days of program start date, no refund is available.

-Learning Objectives for CEC Attendees (8 Hours):
+Learning Objectives for CEC Attendees (6 Hours):

-- Describe how the recent disruptions on a global scale have precipitated a shift in the archetypal patterns emerging in the collective unconscious and how these manifest in the individual.
+Objective #6 – Dr. Thomas Singer’s Presentation: Participants will be able to describe 4 characteristics of a cultural complex and how the recent disruptions on a global scale have precipitated a shift in the archetypal patterns emerging in the collective and how this affects presenting symptoms in the individual and the collective.

 Continuing Education Credit

-This program meets qualifications for 8 hours of continuing education credit for Psychologists through the California Psychological Association (PAC014) Pacifica Graduate Institute is approved by the California Psychological Association to provide continuing education for psychologists.
+This program meets qualifications for 6 hours of continuing education credit for Psychologists through the California Psychological Association (PAC014) Pacifica Graduate Institute is approved by the California Psychological Association to provide continuing education for psychologists.
 Pacifica Graduate Institute maintains responsibility for this program and its content.
 Full attendance is required to receive a certificate.

-This course meets the qualifications for 8 hours of continuing education credit for LMFTs, LCSWs, LPCCs, and/or LEPs as required by the California Board of Behavioral Sciences.
+This course meets the qualifications for 6 hours of continuing education credit for LMFTs, LCSWs, LPCCs, and/or LEPs as required by the California Board of Behavioral Sciences.
 Pacifica Graduate Institute is approved by the California Association of Marriage and Family Therapists (#60721) to sponsor continuing education for LMFTs, LCSWs, LPCCs, and/or LEPs.
 Pacifica Graduate Institute maintains responsibility for this program/course and its content.
 Full attendance is required to obtain a certificate.

-For Registered Nurses through the California Board of Registered Nurses this conference meets qualifications of 9 hours of continuing education credit are available for RNs through the California Board of Registered Nurses (provider #CEP 7177).
+For Registered Nurses through the California Board of Registered Nurses this conference meets qualifications of 6 hours of continuing education credit are available for RNs through the California Board of Registered Nurses (provider #CEP 7177).
 Full attendance is required to obtain a certificate.

 Pacifica Graduate Institute is approved by the California Association of Marriage and Family Therapists to sponsor continuing education for LMFTs, LCSWs, LPCCs, and/or LEPs.
 Pacifica Graduate Institute maintains responsibility for each program and its content.
 Full day attendance is required to receive a certificate.